 What are the pros of using a tank style water heater?

 They have the lowest upfront costs for two reasons.
-They’re cheaper to buy than other styles (around $400-$700 for the water heater unit).
-And installation is less expensive because most homes are built to accommodate tank style water heaters.
+They’re cheaper to buy than other styles.
+Plus, installation is less expensive because most homes are built to accommodate tank style water heaters.
 Tank style waters can also provide hot water to many fixtures at once and are easy to install or replace — you may even be able to do it yourself.